 Biwabik

-The name “Biwabik” in Ojibwa means “valuable” and the mines and taconite plant here have certainly made it valuable.
-With a unique Bavarian look to the downtown area, the Mesabi Trail runs east along the south side of town and along Embarrass Lake.
-Then, it continues on to the Giants Ridge Golf & Ski Resort.
-There are restaurants, parks, a swimming beach, and campground nearby.
+The name “Biwabik” in Ojibwa means “valuable,” and the mines and taconite plant here have certainly made it valuable.
+With its unique Bavarian charm, the downtown area features a distinctive look.
+The Mesabi Trail runs east along the south side of town and follows the shoreline of Embarrass Lake.
+Then, it continues to the Giants Ridge Golf & Ski Resort.
+There are restaurants, parks, a swimming beach, and a campground nearby.

 Here are a couple of Biwabik’s attractions.

-When riding your bicycling on the Mesabi Trail east, it is four miles to get to Aurora.
+When riding east on the Mesabi Trail from Biwabik, it’s four miles to Aurora.

 Bovey/Coleraine/Taconite

-Located on the shores of Trout Lake, Coleraine has one of the original Andrew Carnegie Libraries.
-Additionally, there is a public beach that is there to sit on to enjoy the warm days to cool off.
+East of Grand Rapids, Coleraine is located on the shores of Trout Lake and has one of the original Andrew Carnegie Libraries.
+Additionally, there is a public beach where you can sit and enjoy the warm days while cooling off.
 There are also restaurants, gas stations, and an ice cream shop here.
-Two miles further east is Bovey where you will find more to discover and enjoy.
-Three miles further east is Taconite where you will find a public beach at Holman Lake and a grocery store in town.
+Two miles further east is Bovey, where you will find more to discover and enjoy.
+Three miles further east is Taconite, where you will find a public beach at Holman Lake and a grocery store in town.

 Here are a couple of the area’s attractions.